GenomicDataInfrastructure/standard-operating-procedures/sops/node-specific/GDI-SOP0012_withdraw-dataset-from-node-allele-frequency-beacon.md

 Proceed to verify the dataset is not found in your database.
 - If the removal performed was a soft-deletion, proceed to ⏩[Step 3.1](#831-soft-deletion).
-- If the removal performed was a soft-deletion, proceed to ⏩[Step 3.2](#831-hard-deletion).
+- If the removal performed was a hard-deletion, proceed to ⏩[Step 3.2](#832-hard-deletion).

 ##### 8.3.1.
 Soft-deletion